MERCEDES-BENZ: The Fifties, Volume 1

 * should you be interested in the Pininfarina coach-built models, you can read about them here

-* it looks at the price developments until March 2017 and
+* it looks at the price development from summer 2009 to August 2017 and

 * over 150 mostly recent non-Daimler AG color photos highlight many interesting features, this includes pictures of the suspension.

 A separate chapter illustrates the technical features and production figures of each model.
 Enjoy!

 If you want to read more about the Mercedes 300 S and Sc, please go here for the printed book and the e-book.
 Both look at all three Mercedes 300S models plus the 300 Adenauer with its four-door cabriolets.
 If you do not live in the US, please select it from your respective country website of Amazon.

 The following videos are copied from youtube for your viewing pleasure.
 Some of them contain cars filmed by commercial vendors.
 I am not associated with them